What is cognition?

 - Interference inhibition: Regaining attention to focus focus, stopping thoughts.
 Also called cognitive inhibition.

-- Cognitive flexibility (shifting mental gears, taking new perspectives) – Switching back and forth between tasks and ideas without losing insight into what we are thinking as well as assessing an idea from multiple perspectives or levels of processing (construal levels).
-Cognitive flexibility is closely related to creative thinking too.
+- Cognitive flexibility (shifting mental gears, taking new perspectives) – Switching back and forth between tasks and ideas without losing insight into what we are thinking.
+High cognitive flexibility also allows us to inspect an idea from multiple perspectives or levels of processing (construal levels) and have multiple simultaneous thoughts.
+Cognitive flexibility is closely related to creative thinking and higher-order problem-solving too.

 While traditional views look at attentional control or executive attention as a small component of the other 3 executive functions, some researchers argue attention (or focus) is another executive function.